FatimaBatool55/AdaptiveLearningSystem/README.md

 2. Adds any missing columns to tables that already existed, if the schema has changed since they were created (a lightweight auto-migration safety net — see the comments in `app.py` for why this exists instead of a full migrations framework)

 If `DATABASE_URL` isn't set, the app falls back to a local SQLite file at `instance/quiz.db` so it still boots for quick testing.

 ---

+## Deploying to AWS Elastic Beanstalk

+This project is deployed as a **single-container Docker application** on AWS Elastic Beanstalk.

+1. Package the project as a `.zip` (with Unix-style forward-slash paths — a zip created on Windows via "Send to → Compressed folder" uses backslash paths and will fail to extract on the Linux instance)
+2. Upload the `.zip` via the EB console (**Upload and deploy**) or the EB CLI (`eb deploy`)
+3. Set environment variables under **Configuration → Updates, monitoring, and logging → Environment properties** (`DATABASE_URL`, `GROQ_API_KEY`, `SECRET_KEY`) — or better, reference them from **AWS Systems Manager Parameter Store** (as `SecureString` values) instead of plain text
+4. The `Dockerfile` must include an `EXPOSE` directive matching the port Gunicorn binds to — EB's Docker platform needs this to know which port to forward traffic to
+5. `.platform/nginx/conf.d/uploads.conf` raises Nginx's default 1MB upload limit (`client_max_body_size`) so larger PDF/DOCX uploads aren't rejected before reaching the app

+**Instance sizing:** the app's dependencies (OpenCV, scikit-learn, PyMuPDF) are memory-heavy.
+A `t3.micro` (1GB RAM) can struggle under concurrent load; `t3.small` (2GB RAM) is recommended even for light traffic.

+---

 ## API Routes